 - reduce the flame and add the yogurt slowly, stirring it.

-- if baking then use a pyrex bowl or deep pan. if cooking on stove than use the same pan in which you cooked the veggies or a different one. you can make as many layers you want.
+- if baking then use a pyrex bowl or deep pan. if cooking on stove then use the same pan in which you cooked the veggies or a different one. you can make as many layers you want.

 - arrange half of the veg gravy in the pan or pyrex bowl.

 - now spread half of the cooked basmati rice on top of the veg layer.